ChMacedo/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Step 2.
 Once you have you VM up and running, you'll want to Install / Enable IIS with CGI and common HTTP Features.
 Then install and enable IIS Management Console
 </p>
 <br />